 The spiral staircase in the kitchen of the B&B is a lovely feature that no-one has had time to pay any attention too until today.
 Was it bolted into the stone wall or into the brick / layers of cement that we were dismantling?
 This part of the house was once a separate dwelling which explains this second staircase; the old villagers refer to it as the Priest’s House.
 If the old stones could talk they would be thanking me for letting them breathe again.
 The wall is not a particularly pretty sight, they were never meant to be exposed, they are literally cobbled together, which is probably why they are a metre thick, the torniche, (wattle and daub) still visible in the deep recesses.
 How I would love to know about who built the wall hundreds of years ago, wonder how I would go about that?

-I love my house in the foothills of the Pyrenees in this beautiful, unspoilt region of the Languedoc, even though it is almost the polar opposite of what we set out to find.
-It’s not small, it’s not manageable, it was partly derelict (still is) all the things we said we would avoid during the planning stages, many of which took place in Wetherspoons in Workington, my home town.
+I love my French country home in the foothills of the Pyrenees in this beautiful, unspoilt region of the south of France.
+It is almost the polar opposite of what we set out to find – it’s not small, it’s not manageable, it was partly derelict (still is) all the things we said we would avoid during the planning stages, many of which took place in various licensed premises in Workington, my home town.
 Mmmm, maybe that was it.

 Nick had put in an offer for another house on a recent visit that he had made alone, and so confident was everyone that it would be what I wanted, the vendor had set off from Holland to sign the necessary paperwork.
 So despite the consternations of the agent having made assumptions about what I would and wouldn’t like despite never having met me (not sure what Nick’s excuse was) we continued our search.

-Which led us to the house in Sonnac Sur L’Hers, really 2 houses that the previous occupants had begun to knock together, i.e. bash 2 holes in the wall between the ground and first floors.
-The main house had 6 bedrooms, all in various states of repair, and with potential for at least 4 more in the attics (b&b?) a brown bathroom suite in a bathroom “big enough to hold a tea dance” according to the agent, and a huge sunny terrace with views across the churchyard, fields and hills.
+Which led us to our house in Sonnac Sur l’Hers on the border of the Aude and Ariege in the south of France.
+Really 2 houses that the previous occupants had begun to knock together, i.e. bash 2 holes in the wall between the ground and first floors.
+The main house had 6 bedrooms, all in various states of repair, and with potential for at least 4 more in the attics (bed and breakfast?) a brown bathroom suite in a bathroom “big enough to hold a tea dance” according to the agent, and a huge sunny terrace with views across the churchyard, fields and hills.

 Oh, but what a lovely feel there was.
 The huge blue shuttered house standing on the ancient village square with its church and beautifully restored stone walls of the Marie – our taxes obviously stretch to proper, authentic, lime render.
 The church bells chime right outside the bedroom window that Matthew and George shared on one of their many snowboarding trips to the Pyrenees.
 So no sleeping past 8am although thankfully they don’t ring through the night.
 We have stayed in some of the most remote, picturesque villages in the south of France and returned home shattered, each night’s sleep ruined by the incessant tolling of church bells.